frconor-ebook/meditations/_posts/2025-05-08-blessed-alvaro-del-portillo.md

 "I am the good shepherd," said Our Lord.
 "The good shepherd lays down his life for his sheep" (John 10:11).

-Today is the feast of Blessed Álvaro del Portillo, the first successor of our Father, who after our Father\'s death was elected and at the helm of the Work for almost twenty years.
+Today is the feast of Blessed Álvaro del Portillo, the first successor of our Father \[St. Josemaría\], who after our Father\'s death was elected and at the helm of the Work for almost twenty years.

 We can thank Our Lord today for giving us such a Good Shepherd whose process of canonization is already well advanced.